Corey Perry: Dallas Stars (2019–2020)

-On July 1, 2019, Perry signed on the opening day of free agency to a bonus laden one-year, $1.5 million contract with the Dallas Stars.
-On November 13, 2019, he played his 1,000th career regular season NHL game against the Calgary Flames at the Scotiabank Saddledome.
-He became the 340th player in NHL History to hit the milestone.
-During the 2020 Bridgestone NHL Winter Classic on January 1, 2020, Perry was issued a game misconduct for elbowing Nashville defenseman Ryan Ellis at 2:40 of the first period.
-He was subsequently suspended for five games on January 3, 2020, and forfeited $40,322.60.
-Perry had 5 goals and 16 assists in 57 games before the regular season was prematurely ended by the onset of the COVID-19 pandemic.
+On July 1, 2019, Perry signed on the opening day of free agency to a bonus-laden one-year, $1.5 million contract with the Dallas Stars.
+On November 13, he played his 1,000th career regular season NHL game against the Calgary Flames.
+He became the 340th player in NHL history to hit the milestone.
+During the 2020 Bridgestone NHL Winter Classic on January 1, 2020, Perry was issued a game misconduct for elbowing Nashville Predators defenseman Ryan Ellis at 2:40 of the first period.
+He was subsequently suspended for five games on January 3, and forfeited $40,322.60.
+Perry had five goals and 16 assists in 57 games before the 2019–10 regular season was prematurely ended by the onset of the COVID-19 pandemic.

-The Stars were on a six-game losing streak when the season ended, but when the NHL later scheduled the 2020 Stanley Cup playoffs to take place in late summer in a bubble environment in Edmonton, things proved to be different.
-Playing the Calgary Flames in the first round, Perry was credited with a pivotal role in the team's victory in Game 2 after losing the opening game, including an assist on Jamie Oleksiak's game-winning goal.
-He went on to contribute to the team's second round win over the Colorado Avalanche, and provided the screen for Denis Gurianov's Western Conference Final-clinching goal against the Vegas Golden Knights.
-The Stars reached the 2020 Stanley Cup Finals, playing against the Tampa Bay Lightning.
-Perry's most notable feat came in Game 5 of the series when he scored the overtime-winner to stave off elimination, though the Stars were ultimately defeated in six games.
+The Stars were on a six-game losing streak when the season ended, but when the NHL later scheduled the 2020 playoffs to take place in late summer in a bubble environment in Edmonton, things proved to be different.
+Playing the Calgary Flames in the first round, Perry was credited with a pivotal role in the team's victory in game 2 after losing the opening game, including an assist on Jamie Oleksiak's game-winning goal.
+He went on to contribute to the team's second round win over the Colorado Avalanche, and provided the screen for Denis Gurianov's Western Conference final-clinching goal against the Vegas Golden Knights.
+The Stars reached the 2020 Stanley Cup Final, playing against the Tampa Bay Lightning.
+Perry's most notable feat came in game 5 of the series when he scored the overtime-winner on Lightning goaltender Andrei Vasilevskiy to stave off elimination and force a sixth game.
+The Stars were ultimately defeated in game 6 and the Lightning won the series and the Stanley Cup, four games to two.

-Despite his strong postseason performance, the Stars opted not to re-sign Perry, a decision which would later be criticized.
+Despite his strong postseason performance, the Stars opted not to re-sign Perry.